afnanenayet/weekend-ray-tracer/docs/README.md

 ![Spheres shaded by their normals with no antialiasing](sphere_lo_no_aa.png)

-Spheres, shaded by their normals, with no anti aliasing
+Spheres, shaded by their normals, with no antialiasing

 ![Spheres shaded by their normals with antialiasing](sphere_lo_aa.png)

+Spheres, shaded by their normals, with antialiasing

 ## Sources